Loading page...

 A Next.js interface reads those JSON files so I can copy tags and lyrics, and see all three versions side by side.

-I paste the three versions into Suno by hand.
+I paste the versions into Suno by hand.
 This could easily be automated with Claude in Chrome, but that would break Suno's ToS, so I don't.

 I flip the video to public by hand — YouTube really does not want that automated, for good anti-spam reasons.
 Fair.